PlugFox/mic-volume-control/README.md

 ### Volume keeps resetting
 - Another application may be controlling microphone volume
 - Check if exclusive mode is enabled in microphone properties
-- Increase check interval if too aggressive
+- Decrease check interval if you need faster response (default is 5 minutes)

 ### Autostart not working
 - Manually install: `mic-volume-control.exe install`